hytechclub/web-102/Week06/DomManipulationReadFromInput.md

 ## Implementation
 Now, let's cover how we will actually use these concepts to make our webpages more interactive!

-### Storing an HTML element in a JavaScript variable
+### Storing an HTML Element in a JavaScript Variable
 To find an element within our HTML page and store it in a variable, we use `document.querySelector`.
 This allows us to **select** an HTML element in the same way we would select it to style it in CSS.
 Note that here, we are storing the _ACTUAL HTML ELEMENT_, not just the text!

 #### HTML